Triangulation and how to use it to further your research

 share either the

 same beginning or ending location.
-Between the two examples above, there is just
+Between the two examples above,

 one boundary location (114,714,102)